spdx/tools-golang/examples/README.md

 *rdfloader*,

-This example demonstrates loading an SPDX rdf file from disk into memory, and then printing the corresponding spdx struct for the document .
+This example demonstrates loading an SPDX rdf file from disk into memory and then printing the corresponding spdx struct for the document.

-## 8-jsonparser2v2
+## 8-jsonloader

-*jsonparser2v2*, *tvsaver*
+*jsonloader2v2*, *tvsaver*

-This example demonstrates loading an SPDX json from disk into memory, and then re-saving it to a different file on disk in tag-value format .
+This example demonstrates loading an SPDX json from disk into memory and then re-saving it to a different file on disk in tag-value format.